 “What goes on every day in Sacramento is that the same lobbyist comes in, and on Monday he talks to you about how he’s arranging for a campaign contribution from a client.
 And on Tuesday he comes back and asks you to vote on a piece of legislation for that same client.” former State Senator Alan Robbins (D – California)

 “The payoff may be as obvious and overt as a floor vote in favor of a contributors’ desired tax loophole or appropriation.
 Or it may be subtle…a floor speech not delivered…a bill pigeon-holed in subcommittee…an amendment not offered, or a private conversation with four or five key colleagues in the privacy of the cloakroom.” former US Senator William Proxmire (D-Wisconsin)

-14. CONTRIBUTING MONEY IS AN IMPORTANT WAY TO PARTICIPATE
+- CONTRIBUTING MONEY IS AN IMPORTANT WAY TO PARTICIPATE.

 Making sure that citizens participate in a democracy is important, but it is just as important to make sure that everyone has an equal opportunity to participate.
 That’s why each citizen has one and only one vote.
 But because wealth is so unequally distributed in the United States, not everyone has an equal opportunity to participate by contributing funds to candidates.
 In fact, in our privately funded campaign system, contributing to campaigns violates the ideal of equality in a democracy, for only those with money can spend the maximum and have the maximum influence.
-In fact, less that 1/4 of 1% of citizens contributes significantly (more than $200) to any political candidate at any level.
-That means those people and interests use their wealth to have greater influence – to participate more, while others are silenced by the lack of wealth.
+In most elections less than 1% of citizens contribute significantly (more than $200) to political candidates.
+That means those people and interests use their wealth to have greater influence – to participate more, while others are silenced by their inability to contribute large amount.

-These data, examples, and much much more can be found easily on the web.
-Consult the following websites for more up-to-date information on money and politics:
+Consult the following websites for up-to-date information on money and politics: